TongtaiM/Tongtai_Portfolio/README.md

 - Then we performed EDA on each crime group, uncovering valuable insights from each popular crime category.
 - Unlike many crime prediction projects that focus on when and where crimes will occur, we took a different approach.
 - We developed a classification model to predict which crime group will occur to victim
+- This project utilizes dplyr, ggplot2, and other machine learning library.

 #### Here are some result
 ![c](https://github.com/TongtaiM/Tongtai_Portfolio/assets/159317591/96d00bba-256e-4bba-809b-8d22db95413f)